Overview

 Requirements

-1) Enable CUDA support at build time
+1) Enable GPU support at build time

-Build LCI with CUDA support enabled:
+Build LCI with CUDA and/or HIP support enabled:

 cmake -DLCI_USE_CUDA=ON ...